2025-2026 Academic Catalog

 Master of Business Analytics

-The Master of Business Analytics is offered by the Department of MIS, Operations Management, and Decision Sciences.
+The Master of Business Analytics is offered by the Department of MIS, Operations & Supply Management and Business Analytics.
 Business analytics deals with data-driven or evidence-based decision making in any business or non-profit organization.
 This program addresses an expanding need in many organizations for professionals trained in business data analytics with competencies in both (i) designing/managing data acquisition, storage, and display technologies and (ii) performing modeling and analysis yielding insights that lead to high levels of organizational effectiveness.
-The program focuses on the entire problem solving process and on applied analytics skills for real world organizational issues and problems.
+The program focuses on the entire problem-solving process and on applied analytics skills for real world organizational issues and problems.

 Data Management